mishchenko/cryptobnb/README.md

 TO DO:

 - I underestimated how much code frontend would need.
 I would redesign front end with some framework(react /angular) to make code more organized and readable.
+- Use events for better user experience
 - Would implement paging for properties
 - Haven't had a chance to deploy to test network and use events to track progress
-- There are a few security bugs, especially with check in function where where I call Mint and Approve functions of PropertyToken.
+- There are a few security bugs, especially with check in function where I call Mint and Approve functions of PropertyToken.

 Solidity code: would move helper functions to a separate file?
 Solidity tests could use some work + better coverage